IBM/managing-security-incidents-with-admins/README.md

    > If `mvn` commands fails, please refer to [Pre-requisites](#pre-requisites) to install maven.

-To work with the QRadar-Resilient Integration Application, perform the following steps.
+To work with the Offences Application, perform the following steps.

 * Open a command terminal and navigate to the `java/offences` directory in the repo.
 Run the command `mvn install`.